Should I get the flu vaccine? And if so, which one? The Influenza vaccine, winter 2024-2025 edition

 Who cannot receive the inactivated vaccine?

-Up until this year, people with egg allergy were advised to receive the vaccine at a medical institution that could provide them with adequate care in case they developed an allergic reaction to the shot.
+• Up until last years, people with egg allergy were advised to receive the vaccine at a medical institution that could provide them with adequate care in case they developed an allergic reaction to the shot.
 However, this year’s guidelines permit people with egg allergy to get their shot anywhere.

 All other people over the age of 6 months can receive the shot.
 Immune-suppressed people can also receive the shot.
 The immune reaction to the vaccine may not be as good in people with immune-deficiency/suppression but we do not have a way to “quantify” this reaction and this is not a reason to avoid the vaccine.